fbpx

 Maori dance performance.
 Photo credit: Marcie Cheung

-The men performed a traditional Haka dance, the women did poi balls as well as dancing where they shake their hands.
+The men performed a traditional Haka dance; the women did poi balls as well as dancing where they shook their hands.
 They even did a love song that took place in Rotorua and featured descendants of the people the song was about.

-What made it special is that we could tell they really enjoyed what they were doing.
-They were laughing and cheering each other on and we felt lucky to be in the room.
+What made it special was that we could tell they really enjoyed what they were doing.
+They were laughing and cheering each other on, and we felt lucky to be in the room.

 Traditional Maori Feast